Glutamate-1-semialdehyde 2,1-aminomutase

-Hence, this enzyme has one substrate, L-glutamate-1-semialdehyde, and one product, 5-aminolevulinate.
+The enzyme converts its substrate, glutamate-1-semialdehyde into aminolevulinic acid.

 This enzyme belongs to the family of isomerases, specifically those intramolecular transferases transferring amino groups.
 The systematic name of this enzyme class is (S)-4-amino-5-oxopentanoate 4,5-aminomutase.
 This enzyme is also called glutamate-1-semialdehyde aminotransferase.
 This enzyme participates in porphyrin and chlorophyll biosynthesis.
 It employs one cofactor, pyridoxal phosphate.